homepage hifi kits

 Following the numerous bulletin boards on the net, it would appear that a host of you guys have tried Music First`s passive magnetic pre-amplifier, which recently won the 2006 Hi-FI News award for the best pre-amplifier, to great effect.
 This unit features a transformer volume control, TVC, instead of the signal being attenuated through resistors, the signal is basically piped around the windings of a transformer, the transformer is tapped and switch controlled at the front.
 Simple.
 So we thought we would have a go.

-Glasshouse TVC passive
+Glasshouse TVC Passive

-- Keep signal wire lengths as short as possible - keep the chassis as small as possible (front to back distance is 160mm.
+Without changing any of the most important criteria applied to the original passive; the design keeps signal wire lengths as short as possible by keeping the chassis as small as possible (front to back distance is 160mm).

-The kit
+The Kit

 The build is slightly more complex than the standard passive on account of the wiring up the transformers, but far from being complicated.
-You will see from the numerous pictures on the GALLERY PAGE the transformer is wired to the selector externally as there isn`t enought room inside to do so. once built it is fitted in place.
+You will see from the numerous pictures on the GALLERY PAGE the transformer is wired to the selector externally as there isn`t enough room inside to do so.
+Once built it is fitted in place.
 The kit is supplied with the fitting holes for the transformers pre-drilled.

 Mechanically the kit goes together very easily as long as you have the right tools for the job and follow the recommend sequence in the instructions.
 With around 140 solder joins to be made it will take around 5 hours to complete, test and then play.